-Intent: To evaluate the bidder's capacity as well as the ability of the proposed presenters to effectively deliver an Aboriginal Training Session similar in size and scope to this requirement.
+Intent: To evaluate the bidder's capacity as well as the ability of the proposed presenters to effectively deliver an Introduction to Indigenous Cultures Training Session similar in size and scope to this requirement.
 An adequate presentation will consist of a training session given by a First Nations, Inuit and Métis presenter who each presented information on their group's history, customs and traditions, current day health issues and social challenges.

-At a date and time to be coordinated with the Project Authority, the Bidder should deliver an Aboriginal Training session previously offered to adults (18 years and older).
+At a date and time to be coordinated with the Project Authority, the Bidder should deliver an Introduction to Indigenous Cultures Training session previously offered to adults (18 years and older).
 For a proposal to receive higher marks, each of the proposed First Nations, Inuit and Métis presenters should accomplish following during their presentations: